[Image via Pixabay]

 When it comes to getting one of these loans, you have a choice between a bank or a direct lender.
 A direct lender could be better for you in this case since they not only use different criteria when determining how credit worthy you are but they may offer better rates and terms.
 With that being said, choosing the right lender means more than just going with the one that offers you the lowest interest rate.

-When applying for a loan, you may be offered insurance to cover you should you miss a payment.
-They may offer unemployment insurance which will make your loan payments if you lose your job or are out of work for eligible reasons.
+When applying for a debt consolidation loan, you may be offered insurance to cover you should you miss a payment.
+They may offer unemployment insurance which will make your loan payments for you if you lose your job or are out of work for eligible reasons.
 They may also offer you life insurance that will cover the payment of your loan in case something happens to you.
 We do not recommend this type of life insurance since it only covers the loan.
 It makes more sense to have a general life insurance policy that can be used to cover any type of expense.
 The main takeaway here is that loan insurance is expensive and often comes with loopholes that do more protecting of the insurance company and not you.

-You may come across some online lenders that seem to have great rates and terms but you also want to be sure they have a “live” and knowledgeable representative available for you to speak to.
+You may come across some online lenders that seem to have great rates and terms on debt consolidation loans but you also want to be sure they have a “live” and knowledgeable representative available for you to speak to.
 Many of these companies are not staffed the way a bank or credit union is.
 If it is a reputable lending business, there should be knowledgeable advisers you can speak with to help you with any questions and information.

 Any lenders you come across that tell you your credit history is not important should be avoided.
 Any reputable lending company will be doing a credit check in order to determine past payment history.
 They want to make sure you are capable of paying your debts.
 This check on your credit score can have a short term effect on your credit score since they are most likely going to check with all three bureaus ( Equifax, TransUnion and Experian).

 At the end of the day, a debt consolidation loan does not help you with your personal finance issues.
 You need to come up with your own plan for dealing with your overspending and poor budgeting issues.
 If not, you can end up with even more debt if you wind up defaulting on the loan.
+If your current credit situation is not positive, you may want to consider hiring a credit repair company.
+They can help correct any issues and get your credit back in good standing.